NatTuck/khoury-ntuck/courses/2019/01/cs4550/notes/01-welcome/notes.md

 ### Initial stuff

 - Set up a VPS
-  - Walk through the process on vultr
+  - Show screen process on vultr
+  - Vultr affiliate links
   - Set an SSH key
   - (you can generate a key with "ssh-keygen -t rsa")
-- Register a domain (use ironbeard.com)
+- I've already registered a domain and set up a server.
   - Point it (including www.) to the VPS's IP addr

 ### Set up the server

 **First, secure the server.**

-- Log in to the server (ssh root@ip)
+- Log in to the server (ssh root@ironbeard.com)
 - Enable the software firewall

 ```
 ufw allow 22/tcp      # important, this allows ssh